 Working in customer service can be easy and rewarding when someone calls with a compliment or simple problem to solve.

 However, some customers make it tough to keep your composure.
-When you are speaking rude or angry customers, it is a natural reaction for you to want to get angry in return—but you are at work and you cannot let that happen.
+When you are speaking with rude or angry customers, it is a natural reaction for you to want to get angry in return—but you are at work and you cannot let that happen.
 Below are seven tips on how to handle angry customers, whether it be on the phone, on a live chat or live help session, or anything else, all without losing your cool.

 Looking for a visual, shareable guide covering these tips?
 You’re in luck!
 Download our infographic on How to Handle Upset Customers.